This list will help you get started and plan ahead for your first meeting with your mentee.

-Identify goals – Ask your mentee how they’d like to use your sessions together and what they’d like to achieve by the end of your agreed timeframe.
+Ask your mentee how they’d like to use your sessions together and what they’d like to achieve by the end of your six month match.
 Discuss their longer term goals and how you can support them to work towards these.

-For example, explain how you think you can help meet their goals, and your limitations in terms of what you can offer.
+For example, explain how you think you can help meet their goals, and any limitations in terms of what you can offer.

-Discuss practicalities – Allow time to discuss things like how often you will meet, how long for and where, and put some dates in the diary.
-Have an open discussion about timescales so that you can agree a rough end date.
+Allow time to discuss things like how often you will meet, how long for and put some dates in the diary.

 Following the first meeting

-Assess chemistry – A good match feels natural, comfortable and honest.
-Ask your mentee if they want to work with you at the end of the first session.
+A good match feels natural, comfortable and honest.
+Ask your mentee if they want to continue to work with you at the end of the first session.
 Suggest they send you, or CharityComms, an email if they change their mind and try not to take a ‘No’ personally.